softfire-eu/softfire-eu.github.io/docs/monitoring-manager.md

 # Monitoring Manager
 The Monitoring Manager provides proper resources to experimenters requiring monitoring service.
-For experimenters requiring monitoring services, the Monitoring Manager provides, via OpenBaton, the installation of an additional Virtual Machine pre-configured with Zabbix Server.
+For experimenters requiring monitoring services, the Monitoring Manager provides, via Openstack, the installation of an additional Virtual Machine pre-configured with Zabbix Server.
 All Virtual Machines requested by the experimenter will be installed with Zabbix Agent, per-configured to